Gabrielprogramist/bike-sales-analysis/README.md

 # bike-sales-analysis
+Comprehensive analysis
+of the bike market using Power Bl tools.
- Comprehensive an aly sis o f t h e bik e m a r k e t u sin g P o w e r BI t o ols.
-This report not only reveals key aspects o f t h e c o m p a n y's bik e s ale s, b u t als o p r o vid e s in-depth analysis of customer preferences, sales seasonality and financial performance.
+This report not only reveals key aspects of the company's bike sales, but also provides in-depth analysis of customer preferences, sales seasonality and financial performance.
 We delve into the intricacies of the bike market, assessing its current state and potential growth opportunities.
+I used python code(matplotlib, seaborn, pandas) in analyze_data.ipynb for understanding the structure of the dataset.(also we cleaned dataset)